alfanse/nas-minecraft/README.md

 Usage:
-  help             Show this help. build-geyser     create the geyser docker image export-geyser    save the geyser docker image for import by nas start            start all with docker-compose is-up            whats on the mc and geyser ports? logs             tail all the logs
+  help             Show this help. geyser-build     create the geyser docker image geyser-export    save the geyser docker image for import by nas up               start all with docker-compose all-up           start minecraft, geyser, dns down             stop all with docker-compose is-up            whats on the mc and geyser ports? logs             tail all the logs
 ```

 ### Workflow

-build the geyser docker image `make build-geyser`.
+build the geyser docker image `make geyser-build`.

-If you need to move the docker image from say computer to nas, `make export-geyser`.
+If you need to move the docker image from say computer to nas, `make geyser-export`.

-Start minecraft and geyser using `make start` ~= `docker-compose up -d`.
+Start minecraft and geyser using `make up` ~= `docker-compose up -d`.

 checks ports are in use `make is-up` and check logs `make logs`.